The Russo Law Group proudly announces its outstanding achievement of being metro ranked in two…

-On the other hand, the healthcare proxy names an agent who can take care of your healthcare needs and make medical decisions on your behalf.
-And the living will provides instructions regarding your end-of-life care decisions.
-If you do not have advance directives, you and your loved ones could have a very difficult time.
-It is very stressful, time-consuming, and costly to get someone appointed to make these decisions if you are already incapacitated.
+A health care proxy names an agent who can take care of your health care needs and make medical decisions on your behalf.
+And a living will provides instructions regarding your end-of-life care decisions.
+Together they create advance directives.
+If you don’t have advance directives and are already incapacitated, your loved ones must navigate a potentially stressful, time-consuming, and costly process to get someone appointed to make these decisions.

-Both the power of attorney agent and the healthcare proxy have to act in your best interest.
-They have to make decisions for you according to the wishes that you have made known.
-That is why we always advise our clients to speak with the people they are appointing as agents and let them know what they would do in a given situation, share their philosophies on medical care, and let them know what their beliefs are so they can honor them.
-If you do not share your wishes about medical care, then the agent may be stuck in a situation where they need to make a judgment call.
-And that is never a good thing.
-It adds stress to the agent’s life, and sometimes they make decisions that you would not want.
+Both the power of attorney agent and healthcare proxy must act in your best interest.
+They have to make decisions for you according to the wishes you make known.
+That’s why we advise our clients to speak with potential agents and let them know what to do in a given situation, sharing philosophies on medical care and beliefs so that they can honor them.
+If you don’t share your wishes about medical care, the agent may have to make a judgment call.
+It adds stress to the agent’s life, and sometimes they make decisions you wouldn’t want.

-Typically, if someone does not create these advance directives, and they become incapacitated, a guardianship court becomes involved and a guardian is appointed.
-In the second half of this series, we will talk about guardianship in greater detail.
+Typically, if someone doesn’t create advance directives and becomes incapacitated, a guardianship court appoints a guardian.
+In the second half of this series, we’ll talk about guardianship in greater detail.

 Contact the Russo Law Group P.C. to discuss your situation and concerns about incapacitation.
 Russo Law Group, P.C., has experienced elder law attorneys in New York to create powers of attorney and advance directives to avoid the need for guardianship.
 We invite you to take advantage of our comprehensive website as well as our free seminars and webinars to learn more about how Russo Law Group, P.C. may offer you and your family peace of mind.